Cherupuzha, Kannur: Administration

+Cherupuzha Grama Panchayat consists of 20 wards.
+The ruling party is UDF.

-Cherupuzha Grama Panchayat is a part of Payyanur Block Panchayat.
-Cherupuzha Panchayat is politically a part of Payyanur Assembly constituency in Kasaragod Loksabha constituency.
+Cherupuzha panchayat is part of Payyanur Block Panchayat and politically a part of Payyanur Assembly constituency under Kasaragod Lok Sabha constituency.

+Law and Order

+The Panchayat comes under the jurisdiction of Cherupuzha police station, which was set up on 20 February 2016 by splitting Peringome police station.
+This police station is part of Payyanur subdivision under Kannur rural police district.

 Transport

 Air

-The nearest airport (70 km) is at Mattanur and Mangalore, Calicut are not far away.
+The nearest international airport is Kannur International Airport, located near Mattanur, 63 km from here.
+Mangalore and Calicut Airports are also relatively close.

 Rail

 The nearest railway station is 28.5 km away at Cheruvathur and 32 km from Nileshwar and 34 km away from Payyanur on Shoranur-Mangalore Section.

 Roads

-Kerala Hill Highway (SH 59) passes through Cherupuzha town connects it with Iritty and other towns in eastern areas of Kannur and Kasaragod districts.
+Hill Highway passes through Cherupuzha town connects it with Iritty and other towns in eastern areas of Kannur and Kasaragod districts.
 Mysore and Bangalore can be accessed on the eastern side of Iritty.